La Porte’s Legacy: The Historians Who Preserve Our Past

 Historian – Georgia Malone

-Daughter of La Porte historian, Ann Uloth Malone, and long-time La Porte Mayor Norman L. Malone, she is a 1972 La Porte High School graduate, former La Porte City Councilmember (2007-2009), former board member of La Porte-Bay Area Heritage Society (2011-2018), past docent of La Porte Depot Museum (2017-2020), graduate of TCU’s School of Engineering Science with B.S. in Psychology, and has over 15 years experience as a criminal defense paralegal and investigator.
-Born at St. Joseph’s Hospital in the heart of the Texas Medical Center to parents who were second-generation Houstonians from Denver Harbor Addition (aka Podunk), 5th Ward, Houston Texas, and growing up in Lomax, her life is steeped in local history.
-Following in her mother’s footsteps, as a second-generation La Porte historian and family genealogist, she utilizes her investigative skills, along with innate intuition, to find the clues to put together the stories of the past.
+Daughter of La Porte historian, Mary Ann Uloth Malone, and long-time La Porte Mayor Norman L. Malone, she is a 1972 La Porte High School graduate.
+She has served as La Porte City Council member from 2007 to 2009, as a board member of the La Porte-Bay Area Heritage Society from 2011 to 2018, and docent for the La Porte Historic Depot Museum.
+She graduated from Texas Christian University’s School of Engineering Science with a Bachelor of Science in Psychology and has over 15 years of experience as a criminal defense paralegal and investigator.
+Born at St. Joseph’s Hospital in the heart of the Texas Medical Center, she comes from a family with deep roots in Houston, as her parents were Houstonians from the Denver Harbor Addition (also known as Podunk) in the 5th Ward.
+Growing up in Lomax, she developed a strong connection to local history.

 “I don’t profess to be an expert in all things La Porte.
 There’s always going to be that one person who knows a little more.
 But what I can say is, if I write about it, I guarantee you I’ve researched the heck out of it first.
 If someone has something to add, then it’ll make for a better story.”